 Ruination by Red Scare

 Actor Philip Loeb was fired in 1952 from the show, “The Goldbergs” because his name appeared in “Red Channels.”

 Afterward, no one would hire Loeb.
 He committed suicide three years later.

-Charlie Chaplin was blacklisted and, while visiting Britain with his family in 1952, was told that he would be arrested if he returned to the U.S. He did not return, not until 1972 when he received an Honorary Oscar award.
+Charlie Chaplin was blacklisted.
+While visiting Britain with his family in 1952, he received word that he risked being arrested if he returned to the U.S. He did not return, not until 1972 when he received an Honorary Oscar award.

 Or there’s the case of Anne Hale, a public school teacher in Wayland, Massachusetts.
 Teaching ran in the Hale family.